 Can Dogs Get Bored?

 Bored dogs often cause ruckus or destruction.
 Dogs need physical and mental stimulation.
 Without this stimulation, your dog can become frustrated and rather bored.
-Without a job or task to focus on, your dog may either become sleepy and not want to play when it’s play time, or he may find trouble on his own.
+Without a job or task to focus on, your dog may either become sleepy and not want to play when it’s playtime, or may find trouble on their own.
 This can especially be true if your dog is home alone.
 Most veterinarians agree even older dogs need stimulation and exercise to use their minds and their bodies.
-Your veterinarian can share ideas on how to stimulate your puppy with scheduled play time and provide appropriate activities for your senior dog to keep them stimulated.
+Your veterinarian can share ideas on how to stimulate your puppy with scheduled playtime and provide appropriate activities for your senior dog to keep them stimulated.

 Is My Dog Bored?

 Your dog may be bored in the yard all day if you come home to new holes dug into your grass or under a fence.
-If your dog is trying to escape, he might need more to do while you are away.
+If your dog is trying to escape, they may need more to do while you are away.
 When you are gone for periods of time, and your dog is left inside, you may come home to chewed on and torn up newspaper or books.
 Your pup might take this time to discover the joys of all the shoes in your closet.
-Or you may find he has an affinity for doors, baseboards, or even your furniture.
-If you often use the same door to leave your house, your dog might decide he has hours to dig his way out to get to you since he has nothing else to do.
+Or you may find they have an affinity for doors, baseboards, or even your furniture.
+If you often use the same door to leave your house, your dog might decide they have hours to dig their way out to get to you since they have nothing else to do.
 Dogs can also get bored while you are in the house.
-Know where your dog is and what he is up to while you are in the shower or just in another room.
+Know where your dog is and what they are up to while you are in the shower or just in another room.
 Bored dogs will always find something to do, but it might not be something you’d like them to be doing.

 How Do I Treat My Dog’s Boredom?

 There are several ways you can stimulate your dog before and after you leave for extended periods of time.
 If possible, wake early enough in the morning to take your dog on a long walk.
 While out and about, let your dog stop and sniff.
 This process stimulates all their senses as they exercise.